Forex Market: Indian rupee falls against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index

-At the interbank foreign exchange, the Indian rupee opened weak at 74.36 against the US dollar.
-It then fell further to 74.43 against the American currency, registering a decline of 18 paise from the last close.
-On Monday, the Indian currency declined by 10 paise to close at 74.25 against the US currency.
+At the interbank foreign exchange, the Indian rupee opened weak at 74.43 against the US dollar.
+It then slipped further to 74.52 against the US currency, registering a decline of 5 paise from the last close.
+On Friday, the Indian rupee had settled at 74.43 against the US dollar.

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, advanced by 0.11% to 95.36.
-Foreign institutional investors remained net sellers in the Indian share market, as they offloaded shares worth Rs 855.47 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, rose by 0.08% to 95.72.
+Foreign institutional investors remained net sellers in the Indian equity market , as they offloaded shares worth Rs 3,148.58 crore.

 Post Your Comments